 Established by Frances Goldin in 1977, the agency continues to build on its foundational principles of fiercely advocating thought-provoking literature and the finest fiction and non-fiction.
 The agency has grown to represent a wide range of emerging and esteemed authors, many of whom have appeared on the New York Times Best Sellers Lists and have won major awards and prizes, including the Pulitzer Prize, The National Humanities Medal, the National Book Award, the Orange Prize, the Pushcart Prize, and the National Book Critics Circle Award.

 We extend our representation all over the globe and across all media today: our subsidiary rights department handles foreign, audio, film and television rights.
 In addition, we are actively involved in finding new digital opportunities for our clients and in helping to develop their online and social media presence to meet the challenges of modern publishing.

-We are fortunate to work with celebrated and trailblazing authors across a wide range of genres, such as Barbara Kingsolver, Deborah Harkness, Dorothy Allison, Mike Wallace, James L. Kugel, John D’Agata and Eula Biss.
+We are fortunate to work with celebrated and trailblazing authors across a wide range of genres, such as Barbara Kingsolver, Dorothy Allison, Mike Wallace, James L. Kugel, John D’Agata and Eula Biss.
 We are privileged to represent the Estates of Margaret Wise Brown, Adrienne Rich, Tillie Olsen, and Essex Hemphill.
 And in this time of political challenge we will continue to promote fearless reporting in the tradition of journalists Wayne Barrett, Susan Brownmiller, Juan Gonzalez, Pratap Chatterjee and Ann Jones, and the work of engaged scholars such as Frances Fox Piven, David Cole, Susan Bordo, and Siva Vaidhyanathan.
 We are enormously proud of our entire family of authors.